mipaulus/Square-Idle/README.md

 This is a little Idlegame: Square-Idle

-This project ony serves to hone my skills in javascript and Web-Development(And also for fun :>)
+This project only serves to hone my skills in javascript and Web-Development(And also for fun :>)